MFEh2o/limnoEntryTool_TEMPLATE/README.md

 db <- "MFEdb_20200530.db" # name of the database file you're using.
 Try to use one with a specific date to make the workflow clear.
 For example, "MFEdb_20200530.db"
 ```

 2. Run the script!
 Pay attention to warnings and errors that come up in the console.
-If you get errors related to e.g. trying to add a new lake or site that isn't already in the database, you can re-run the script after adding parameters like `force_lakeID = T` or `force_siteID = T` to the `updateLimno()` function call.
+If you get errors related to e.g. trying to add a new lake or site that isn't already in the database, you can re-run the script after adding parameters like `force_lakeID = T` or `force_siteID = T` to the `updateLimno()` function call. **If you use any force_* parameters, be sure to note them manually in the 'force log' that will be created for each year the tool is used.** The database manager will be able to look back at this force log and correct any errors after the fact.

 ## Saving your changes to GitHub